 This article was originally written in 2014.
 In December 2022, we did a complete update of this one to include more info, the map of the hike as well as the new rates for the lifts.

 Wasserauen: the starting point for hiking in Appenzell

-The hike started at exactly the same place as when we climbed to the top of the Säntis in August 2012.
-It was thus by train that we arrived, early in the morning, at Wasserauen station.
-The hike starts just in front of the station, but we won’t hide it from you when we arrived we were a little shocked!
+The hike starts at exactly the same place as when we climbed the Säntis a few years ago.
+So we arrived early in the morning at the station of Wasserauen by train.
+The hike starts right in front of the station, but we won’t hide it from you, when we arrived we were a bit shocked!

-Two years ago we came by car and made sure to start the hike at 7am so as not to walk in the sun.
-So when we parked the car we were almost the only ones awake in the small village of Wasserauen.
+Two years ago we came by car and made sure to start the hike at 7:00 am in order not to walk in the sun.
+So when we parked the car we were almost the only people living in the small village of Wasserauen.

-But that day we were coming from Zurich, so we only arrived in Wasserauen at around 9:30 am… And that was a bit of a shock!
-Dozens and dozens of hikers were already on the train, and once at the station we found ourselves in front of a huge car park which was totally full!
+But that day we were coming from Zurich, so we arrived in Wasserauen “only” around 9:30 am… And then it was a bit of a shock!
+Dozens and dozens of hikers were already on the train, and once at the station we found ourselves facing a huge parking lot full of people!

 From Wasserauen to the Seealpsee